shivannis/xandr-docs-public/xandr-docs/articles/invest/viewing-your-object-limits.md

 - **% Served or Modified in the Last 90 Days** - The percent of objects that have had impressions, or have been modified, in the last 90 days.
 For creatives, since expired creatives are not counted, this will always be 100%.
 If the percentage is low, the client has many objects that are candidates for deletion.

 > [!TIP]
 > Line items that have not served or been modified in the last 90 days are good candidates for deletion.
 For information about finding and deleting line items, see [Update Line Items](update-line-items.md).
-Contact your Xandr representative if you need assistance in cleaning out old objects or to request that your object limit be increased.
+Contact your Microsoft Advertising representative if you need assistance in cleaning out old objects or to request that your object limit be increased.

 ## FAQs